-Public TransportationTransLink, Metro Vancouver's regional transportation authority, offers an integrated system utilizing bus, rail, SeaBus, cycling paths, custom transit services and roads to points throughout Vancouver and all suburban areas.
-Conventional buses, community shuttles, trolleys and HandyDART custom transit link tourist destinations, transit exchanges and SkyTrain stations
+Public TransportationTransLink, Metro Vancouver's regional transportation authority, offers an integrated system utilizing bus, rail, SeaBus, cycling paths and roads to points throughout Vancouver and all suburban areas.
+Conventional buses and electric buses link tourist destinations, transit exchanges and SkyTrain stations.

-SeaBus is a passenger-only ferry that crosses Burrard Inlet, connecting downtown Vancouver with the North Shore.
-The downtown Waterfront terminal connects with buses, SkyTrain.
-The West Coast Express and the Lonsdale Quay terminal connects with an extensive North Shore bus network.
+SeaBus is a passenger-only ferry that crosses Burrard Inlet, connecting downtown Vancouver with the North Shore, a destination popular with those in search of adventure travel.
+The downtown Waterfront terminal connects with buses and the SkyTrain.
+The Lonsdale Quay terminal connects with an extensive North Shore bus network.

 Daily bus service between Vancouver International Airport and Whistler is provided by Pacific Coach's YVR Whistler SkyLynx.
 Passengers can be picked up and dropped off at major Vancouver and Whistler lodgings; reservations are required.
-Phone (604) 662-7575 or (800) 661-1725 for information.
+Phone (604) 662-7575 or (800) 661-1725 for information or ask your AAA travel agent about vacation packages.
 To reach the airport from Vancouver by public transit, take Bus 90 B-line from Burrard station to Richmond Centre, then transfer to bus 424 to the airport.